rwblokzijl/Msc-thesis-EuroToken/thesis.md

 system of accounting.
 In order to conform to the off-line, scalability and transparency requirements, a system of distributed accounting is chosen.
-As the fundamental building block for the EuroToken system we use a Hyper-Sharded block-DAG that keeps track of every users transaction history on their own edge device.
+As the fundamental building block for the EuroToken system we use a Hyper-Sharded block-DAG that keeps track of every users' transaction history on their own edge device.
 By storing all information required for transacting at the physical end points of transactions, we create the possibility of direct off-line transaction between users, without any link to the outside world.